A new estimator for LARCH processes: A new estimator of LARCH parameters

-\end{theo} The expression of $\Gamma_2^*$ is not easy to simplify, even in the simplest cases.
-This is not really a problem, since, as is usual, it is possible to use Slutsky's Lemma, to define the following estimators of $\Gamma_1^*$ and $\Gamma_2^*$:
+\end{theo} \begin{remark} The expression of $\Gamma_2^*$ is not easy to simplify even in the simplest cases.
+This is not really a problem since, as usual, one can use the Slutsky Lemma, after defining the following estimators of $\sigma_\xi^2$, $\Gamma_1^*$ and $\Gamma_2^*$ by